connochio/ambient_music/README.md

 - Music fade out time
 - Time to wait between swapping playlists
 - Playlist names and spotify IDs
+- Blockers to prevent Ambient Music from running
+  - available via either entity selection or template

 <details>
   <summary>Planned future helpers, switches and/or user-configurable settings</summary>
   <br />

-  - Blocker entities.
-    - These entities will block or stop ambient music from playing based on an entity state or custom template.
   - Configurable sleep mode.
     - Sleep mode will play a user-selected playlist at night, based on user-set time of day binary sensors.
       This will override any currently selected playlist.